luisgserrano/react-dark-mode/README.md

 ### Provider and context object

-We give access to the context object so you can react to the change of the theme.
+I give you access to the context object so you can react to the change of the theme.
-The only necessary thing you should do is add the provider component.
+The only necessary thing you should do is adding the provider component.
 The reason is because I've abstracted the context Provider inital value definition.

 ```javascript